tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/日志管理/使用 COS 存储云产品日志_intl_en.md

 COS log storage offers the following benefits:

 - **Persistent storage**: COS provides stable, persistent storage that allows you to store logs in COS at a very low cost.
 You can access your logs anytime, anywhere for business analysis or decision-making.
-- **COS Select**: this feature allows for the simple extraction of logs stored on COS.
+- **COS Select**: This feature allows for the simple extraction of logs stored on COS.
 You can combine log fields to make it easier to extract the information you need and reduce data download traffic.
+- **Data analysis**: You can analyze one or more COS logs using Sparkling, which then can be used to facilitate and provide a basis for important business decisions.

 ## Shipping Logs

-You can ship your Tencent Cloud product logs to COS in one of the following 2 ways:
+You can ship your Tencent Cloud product logs to COS in one of the following two ways:

-- Directly use the Tencent Cloud log shipping feature in which logs are directly shipped to COS.
-Products such as COS, CLB, and CA support directly shipping logs to COS.
+- Use the Tencent Cloud log shipping feature in which logs are directly shipped to COS.
+Products such as COS and CA support directly shipping logs to COS.
 - Use the CLS log shipping feature in which logs are first shipped to CLS and then transferred to COS for persistent storage.

 The table below shows the particular log shipping method or methods currently supported by various Tencent Cloud products: